PYTHIA 8.317

 Intended flow:

 Wrapper class for Pythia usage in cosmic ray or detector cascades.
 Here it is assumed that the user wants to control the full evolution.
-The complete event record is then kept somewhere separate from PYTHIA, and specific input on production and decay generates the next subevent.- init sets up all generation, given a maximum energy.
-This may be time-consuming, less so if MPI initialization data can be reused. - sigmaSetuphN prepares a possible collision for a given hadron by calculating the hadron-nucleon cross section (if possible).
-Moderately time-consuming. - sigmahA uses the hN cross section calculated by sigaSetuphN and returns hadron-ion cross section for a collision with a specified nucleus.
+The complete event record is then kept somewhere separate from PYTHIA, and specific input on production and decay generates the next subevent.
+Kindly note non-negligible changes as of Pythia 8.316.
+This is related both to bug fixes in Angantyr, and to a better understanding of what it is supposed to do.
+The main difference is that elastic scatterings now are not simulated, it being assumed that they have no impact on the evolution of the cascade.
+As a consequence cross sections and event properties also change.- init sets up all generation, given a maximum energy.
+This may be time-consuming, less so if MPI initialization data can be reused. - sigmaSetuphN prepares a possible collision for a given hadron by calculating the hadron-nucleon inelastic cross section (if possible).
+Moderately time-consuming. - sigmahA uses the hN cross section calculated by sigaSetuphN and returns the hadron-ion inelastic cross section for a collision with a specified nucleus.
 It can be called several times to cover a mix of target nuclei, with minimal time usage. - nextColl performs the hadron-nucleus collision, as a sequences of hadron-nucleon ones.
 Can be quite time-consuming. - nextDecay can be used anytime to decay a particle.
-Each individual decay is rather fast, but there may be many of them. - stat can be used at end of run to give a summary of error messages.
-Negligible time usage. - references to particleData() and rndm() can be used in the main
+Each individual decay is rather fast, but there may be many of them. - After a nextColl three methods can give information about the collision just generated:

 Member Function Documentation